 Someone’s free time is often affected by the day of the week.
 On average, work and school days are Monday to Friday while the weekends are free of obligations.
 This means that people have more time for Instagram on Saturdays and Sundays.
 However, this average can differ depending on the country and industry you work in.

-For example, if your target audience consists of medical professionals, you have to consider their busy work schedule.
+For example, if your target audience consists of medical professionals, you have to consider their busy work schedules.
 People in the medical field usually have to be on-call, so weekends are not guaranteed to be work-free.
 In these cases, it’s better to treat every day of the week like a work day and post during lunch hours or early in the morning.

 Best engagement times are affected by your location.
 Different locations have different time zones, so you should look at your average audience demographics according to location.
 For example, if most of your followers are from the UK, use GMT to time your posts.